Edward Langtry: Edward's grandfather George Langtry

 Langtry lived the life of a gentleman on the money that came from the mercantile and shipping business created by his grandfather, George Langtry (1764–1846).
-He had opened a general store in Belfast in about 1786 and later organised a shipping line between Belfast and England, both for cargo and passengers.
+He had opened a general store in Belfast in Ulster in about 1786 and later organised a shipping line between Belfast and England, both for cargo and passengers.
 The early crossings were under sail, but later steam powered ships were used and Langtry commissioned the first steam ship to be built in Ireland called Belfast.
-The mercantile business was initially named George Langtry & Co. and from about 1828 the shipping company became Langtrys & Herdman, under the management of William Herdman (1777–1855), plus two of George's sons - Robert and George Jr. In about 1810 George Sr. purchased a large house and grounds on the northern outskirts of Belfast called Fortwilliam.
-This remained the family home until about 1858 when the mansion and 161 acres were sold for housing development.
-Another large estate they held was Drumaderragh House, near Ballyclare, Co.
-Antrim.
+The mercantile business was initially named George Langtry & Co. and from about 1828 the shipping company became Langtrys & Herdman, under the management of William Herdman (1777–1855), plus two of George's sons - Robert and George Jr. In about 1810, George Sr. purchased a large house and grounds on the northern outskirts of Belfast called Fortwilliam.
+This remained the family home until about 1858, when the mansion and 161 acres were sold for housing development.
+Another large estate they held was Drumaderragh House, near Ballyclare in County Antrim.
 This was sold in about 1900 and is now the residence of Lord Glentoran.

-In 1794 George married Fanny Callwell (1772–1825) whose family had arrived in Ireland from Scotland at the beginning of the 17th century as part of the colonisation of Ulster.
+In 1794, George married Fanny Callwell (1772–1825), whose Ulster-Scots family had arrived in Ireland from Scotland at the beginning of the 17th century as part of the Plantation of Ulster.
 Her mother was Catherine Magee, sister of printer, publisher and Belfast book seller, James Magee (c.
 1707–1797).
-Fanny was connected via the marriage of her siblings to several other families in County Antrim.
-One of her nephews was William Thompson the naturalist.
-Other slightly more distant relatives included politicians Hugh McCalmont and Harry McCalmont.